-The online trading platform tissue.one brings together dealers, producers, and buyers from the paper industry — and makes the trading process more efficient, faster, and more transparent. tissue.one, which is customized for the sector, creates key impetus for the future.
+The online trading platform tissue.one brings together traders, producers and buyers from the paper industry - and makes trading more efficient, faster and more transparent. tissue.one is a tailor-made offer for the industry and sends decisive impulses for the future.

 Soft or rough, from a roll, folded or colorful — preferences regarding hygienic paper vary, not only from one person to another but also from one country to another.
 Paper roll dealers must react to these variations in more individualized ways than ever before.

-In order to optimally bring together the whole range of supply and demand, Körber Digital and Fabio Perini from the Körber Business Area Tissue looked for a solution — and came up with the online trading platform tissue.one.
+In order to optimally bring together the whole range of supply and demand, the Körber Business Areas Digital and Tissue looked for a solution — and came up with the online trading platform tissue.one.
 This platform combines all the trading activities of the tissue industry along the entire value chain.

-The development of tissue.one was made possible by the combined efforts of Körber Digital and Fabio Perini.
-In this partnership, the tissue expertise of Perini, which has been synonymous with competence and knowledge on the market for more than 50 years, complements the know-how of Körber Digital.
+The development of tissue.one was made possible by the combined efforts of the Körber Business Areas Digital and Tissue.
+In this partnership, the tissue expertise of Körber, which has been synonymous with competence and knowledge on the market for more than 50 years, was complemented by the digital know-how of Körbers digital experts.

 As a B2B marketplace for the sector, it offers buyers, producers, and dealers an opportunity to conduct their trading activities quickly and securely.
 Oversized or unusual paper rolls, special cuts, the trade in used machines, and detailed information about traders and producers — all this and more can be found with ease.
 It’s a matter of mouse clicks, because the platform’s structure is completely digital — a paperless solution for the paper industry.